 Mr Shorten should announce an end date, setting a deadline for finding third country settlement, acknowledging that if settlements can’t be found by that date, then the remaining detainees must, after all, come to Australia.

 Would this be political suicide?
 Imagine a voter who, at present, intends to vote Labor, but if Labor brought the remaining detainees here would switch to LNP or PHON.
 This voter agrees with Labor’s position on a range of other issues (so at present intends to vote Labor), and currently believes that on this issue Labor will never change, but, if it did, would switch to the other side.
 Keeping the detainees out matters to that voter more than the other issues put together—“Labor is better on …W,X,Y, but if they add Z (they never will!), I’ll vote PHON and preference LNP over Labor”.
 How many such voters would there be?
 I would say: very few.
 Anyone who feels so strongly against bringing the detainees here won’t feel confident that Labor won’t change and will already be voting Coalition.

 On the other hand, there is another set of voters, those who currently intend to vote LNP but would switch to Labor if Labor adopted a humane policy on refugees.
 It is hard to estimate how many of them there may be.
 In the poll mentioned below, almost a quarter of LNP respondents favoured “bring them here”.

-generally give information about what would cause voters to
+polls don’t generally give information about what would cause

-on Manus Island and Nauru should be brought here to Australia
+asylum-seekers on Manus Island and Nauru should be brought

 Sixty-eight percent of Labor voters answered Yes.
 Thus the Labor leadership’s position was out-of-step with the views of two thirds of Labor voters.